DIPlib/diplib/src/documentation/viewer.md

 - *N* and *P*

-  Step through the second image dimension.
+  Step through the third image dimension.

 - *F* and *B*

-  Step through the third image dimension.
+  Step through the fourth image dimension.

 - *Control-1*